What is LinkedIn?

 • Experience: Experience section emphasises your contributions, abilities, value proposition, and your ability to assist your target audience in achieving their goals.

-• What you need to know about creating a highly effective Experience section is provided here
+• What you need to know about creating a highly effective experience section is provided here

 1. Start the introduction with a section about you, emphasising your experience, background, and/or services offered, if possible.